 “Nevertheless when the Son of man cometh, shall he find faith on the earth?”
 Luke 18:8b

-I have never read or heard of anyone, anywhere who tries so hard to get people to believe in him, for their own good, outside of Christ.
-Who had pleaded with man through the pages of history to trust Him with their life and everything it entails.
-Who has welcomed the problems and prayers of others into His own person to carry so that we don’t have to.
+I have never read or heard of anyone, anywhere who tries so hard to get people to believe in Him, for their good, outside of Christ.
+He, who had pleaded with mankind through these pages of history to trust Him with their life and everything it entails.
+He, who has welcomed the problems and prayers of others into His person to carry so that we don’t have to.

 Face to face.
 Pleading eyes.
 Questioning trust.